The Executive Committee for 2022/2023 consists of:

 Eclectic approach

 Maharookh is a qualified child psychologist and teacher, with degrees in both.
-She lives with her family in Auckland.
-Maharookh is currently homeschooling her two youngest children, with one accessing classes via Te Kura.
+She is currently homeschooling her two youngest children.
 Maharookh is also on the Auckland Home Educators Committee, where she helps with exemptions and meets regularly with the local Ministry of Education staff.

 Meetings Secretary